paulbradshaw/Rintro/10thingstodofirst.md

 The `<-` bit is taking the result of reading that CSV and putting it into your variable.
 You can actually just use `=` if you're used to that from other languages, but `<-` has a certain appeal.

+If you prefer to have a window pop up and then to navigate to the file that you need, you can use:

+`file.choose()`

+However, note that this will create a path to a file which may stop working later on - it's always best to keep your data files in the same directory as your R project.

 Once you've got it into a variable you can do all sorts of other things with it, as we'll see...

 ## 4. Generate summary statistics